 Version and Date Action/Notes

 V1.0 02/10/2020

+V2.0 July 2022 Reviewed and updated curriculum mapping

+V3.0 August 2023 updated for new academic year

-Review Date
+Review Date July 2025

-October 2023

 1. Aims

 At Europa School we value the importance of sex and relationship education to help and support young people through their physical, emotional and moral development.
 This programme is linked closely to the Policy for Personal, Social and Health Education, Sex and Relationship Education Guidance and the National Healthy School Standard Guidance.